MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch1.md

 * A HoloLens 2 device [configured for development](using-visual-studio.md#enabling-developer-mode)

 >[!IMPORTANT]
->This tutorial series requires <a href="https://unity3d.com/get-unity/download/archive" target="_blank">Unity 2019.1</a> and the recommended version is Unity 2019.1.14.
+> The recommended Unity version for this tutorial series is Unity 2019.2.X.
 This supersedes any Unity version requirements or recommendations stated in the prerequisites linked above.

 ## Setting up Photon